patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-scorecard.md

 ---
 import { AccessibilityScorecard } from './accessibility-scorecard.js';

+## Scoring your accessibility

+To support the proper assessment of accessibility measures, we've created a scorecard that outlines the essential criteria to meet.
+You can use this scorecard as a guide to evaluate the state of accessibility for any UI built using PatternFly.

 ## PatternFly.org accessibility scorecard

-The PatternFly team has created the accessibility scorecard to evaluate the state of accessibility for any UI built using PatternFly.
-The scorecard represents the state of accessibility for a UI at the date of evaluation.
-The PatternFly team has used this scorecard to evaluate the PatternFly documentation on PatternFly.org.
-A UI which desires an accessibility evaluation and scorecard can reach out via the PatternFly
-<a href="https://join.slack.com/t/patternfly/shared_invite/zt-1npmqswgk-bF2R1E2rglV8jz5DNTezMQ" target="_blank" rel="noopener noreferrer">Slack</a> workspace.
+The following scorecard demonstrates what a completed scorecard may look like for your product.
+This information can help you communicate the accessibility of your product by clearly identifying how it meets important criteria.

+Note that this example scorecard assesses the documentation on PatternFly.org.

+If you're a developer looking for more guidance on conducting an accessibility audit, refer to our [accessibility testing guide](/accessibility/testing-your-accessibility).

 <AccessibilityScorecard />